Delzant type theorem for torus-equivariantly embedded toric hypersurfaces: From Torus-equivariantly Embedded Toric Hypersurfaces to Delzant Polytopes

 \begin{cor} Assume that $p_{1},\ldots,p_{n-1} \in \mathbb{Z}^{n}$ form a $\mathbb{Z}$-basis of $V \cap \mathbb{Z}^{n} \cong \mathbb{Z}^{n-1}$.
 Assume that the vector $q \in \mathbb{Z}^{n}$ is a primitive basis of the orthogonal subspace to $V$ in $\mathbb{R}^{n}$.
 For $V = \mathbb{R}p_{1}+\cdots+\mathbb{R}p_{n-1}$ and $V^{\perp}=\mathbb{R}q$, we obtain

 \end{cor}

-We use this fact to show that the second main result: \begin{thm} If the rank of the Jacobian matrix $Df^{\lambda}$ is equal to one at any point of the zero locus of $f^{\lambda}$ for any vertex $\lambda$ of the Delzant polytope $\Delta$, i.e. $\overline{C(V)}$ is nonsingular, then $\Delta$ is good with respect to the map $i_{V}^{\ast}$. \end{thm} \begin{proof} It is sufficient to consider each vertex $\lambda$ of the Delznt polytope $\Delta$.
+We use this fact to show that the second main result: \begin{thm} If the rank of the Jacobian matrix $Df^{\lambda}$ is equal to one at any point of the zero locus of $f^{\lambda}$ for any vertex $\lambda$ of the Delzant polytope $\Delta$, i.e. $\overline{C(V)}$ is nonsingular, then $V$ is admissible with respect to $\Delta$. \end{thm} \begin{proof} It is sufficient to consider each vertex $\lambda$ of the Delznt polytope $\Delta$.

 From Lemma \ref{lemma: good vertex leads to splitting} and Lemma \ref{lemma: nonsingular and good vertex lead to two cases}, if the vertex $\lambda$ of $\Delta$ is good with respect to the map $i_{V}^{\ast}$, then we obtain the two cases: \begin{enumerate} \item there exists $i_{0} \in \mathcal{I}^{+}_{\lambda}$ such that $\langle u^{\lambda}_{i_{0}},q \rangle = 1$ and $\langle u^{\lambda}_{j},q \rangle = 0$ for any $j \in \mathcal{I}^{+}_{\lambda} \setminus \{i_{0}\}$, \item $\langle u^{\lambda}_{n},q \rangle = -1$. \end{enumerate}